 If you prefer to inspect the leaf springs yourself, lift the truck and take off the wheels to inspect them closely.
 Check for wear, cracks, or damage, and clean them thoroughly with a wire brush.

-Some Potential Solutions if You had a Bad Leaf Spring
+Some Potential Solutions if You Had a Bad Leaf Spring

 Check to See if the Leaf Springs are Broken or Worn Out